Red Hot Chili Peppers: 2008–2009: Klinghoffer replaces Frusciante

-Following the Stadium Arcadium tour, the Chili Peppers took an extended break.
+After the Stadium Arcadium tour, the Chili Peppers took an extended break.
 Kiedis attributed this to the band being worn out from their years of nonstop work since Californication.
-Their only recording during this time was in 2008 with George Clinton on his album George Clinton and His Gangsters of Love; accompanied by Kim Manning, they recorded a new version of Shirley and Lee's classic "Let the Good Times Roll".
+Their only recording during that time was in 2008 with George Clinton on his album George Clinton and His Gangsters of Love; accompanied by Kim Manning, they recorded a new version of Shirley and Lee's classic "Let the Good Times Roll".

 Kiedis, who had recently become a father, planned to spend the time taking care of his son and developing a television series based on his autobiography, Spider and Son.
-Flea began taking music theory classes at the University of Southern California, and revealed plans to release a mainly instrumental solo record; guest musicians included Patti Smith and a choir from the Silverlake Conservatory.
+Flea began taking music theory classes at the University of Southern California, and revealed plans to release a mainly instrumental solo record; guest musicians included Patti Smith and a choir from the Silverlake Conservatory of Music.
 He also joined Thom Yorke in the supergroup Atoms for Peace.
 Frusciante released his album The Empyrean.
 Smith worked with Sammy Hagar, Joe Satriani, and Michael Anthony in the supergroup Chickenfoot, as well as on his solo project, Chad Smith's Bombastic Meatbats.

 In July 2009, Frusciante again left the Chili Peppers, though no announcement was made until December.
 Frusciante explained on his Myspace page that there was no ill feeling about his departure this time, and that he wanted to focus on his solo work.
 In October 2009, the Chili Peppers entered the studio to begin writing their tenth studio album, with Klinghoffer replacing Frusciante.
 In January 2010, the Chili Peppers made their live comeback in January 2010, paying tribute to Neil Young with a cover of "A Man Needs a Maid" at MusiCares.
 In February, after months of speculation, Klinghoffer was confirmed as Frusciante's replacement.